 Pennsylvania Medicaid coverage, also known as HealthChoices, allows eligible individuals and families to access various health care services at a low rate or for free.
 Individuals who have asked “How much is Medicaid?” should realize that Medicaid cost estimates are based on the applicant’s household income, in addition to the medical services sought.

-In this section, we will cover the following:
+In this section, you will learn about Medicaid coverage as it relates to the following:

 What Services are Covered by Medicaid in Pennsylvania?

 Most people wonder what services are covered by Pennsylvania Medicaid.
 By downloading our in-depth guide, you will learn more about the coverage options for Medicaid.

 Medicaid coverage encompasses various services, either wholly or partially.
 For non-eligible services, members may be required to make a copayment.
 Some of the Medicaid services covered include:

 Medicaid coverage allows for the cost of various prescription drugs.
 The coverage includes prescription drugs that are in the List of Allowed Drugs as well as over-the-counter medication.
 Depending on the recipient’s Medicaid qualifications, he or she may have to pay Medicaid copayments for various drugs.

 Medicaid also encompasses the use of non-emergency medical transportation (NEMT).
 The service is offered when a member has no other way to receive a ride.
 Examples of non-emergency medical transportation include rides using specialized medical vehicles, non-emergency ambulances, public transportation (such as a city bus) and other types of vehicles.